 Social Media Marketer

 Social media marketers in large organizations specialize in managing the various social accounts of the company, implementing marketing strategies to acquire more followers, ensuring constant updates and replying to customers’ feedback timely (in some cases responding to consumers’ technical difficulties).

-Similar to an inbound marketer, but perhaps a little more specialized on content creation, content marketers are expected to produce high quality contents which answer the questions of the company’s potential customer.
-They are also required to design contents in a way that it increases the company’s searchability / online presence. (aka Search Engine Optimization)
+Similar to an inbound marketer, but perhaps a little more specialized in content creation, content marketers are expected to produce high-quality content that answers the questions of the company’s potential customer.
+They are also required to design content in a way that it increases the company’s searchability / online presence. (aka Search Engine Optimization)

 Check out Twinword Writer: A online content generating platform for content marketers.

 A product marketer’s responsibility centers around marketing the actual product of the company.
 It depends on whether the company is selling an actual product or a service, a product marketer can be expected to plan and launch marketing events both online and offline, with the aim to bring in sales.
 They also work with third-party agencies such as advertising firms to execute outbound marketing.

 This is a broadly used title that could suggest a combination of both online and offline marketing, using all possible tools.
 The difference is that instead of zooming in and focusing on converting potential leads or increasing product sales, a brand marketer focuses on building a good brand name for the business.
 Their main job is to ensure that consumers’ perceived value of the brand is optimal.
 Some of their responsibilities include building relationships with business partners and the media.
 They are often required to have people skills and knowledge in customer relationship management.
 Social listening skill is also an important requirement of a brand marketer.